 - Write about FIRE cases and issues for our blog, The Torch.

 - Develop strategies for ensuring open discourse once they return to campus.

 - Learn the foundational arguments for protecting core rights in our free society through reading and discussion in weekly seminars with FIRE’s staff and other experts on civil liberties.

-The application period for the Summer 2014 internship is now open and will close on March 14, 2014.
+The Summer 2016 internship application opens on Oct 19 (free-speech week!) and closes on March 7, 2016.
 All prospective interns will be informed of their application status within two weeks of the deadline.
 FIRE considers applications for internships on a rolling basis.

 Applicants should submit a cover letter, résumé, and writing sample.
 The sample should be a piece of original writing (or an excerpt) no longer than five pages.
 While the style of the writing sample is your choice, please consider the type of writing published by FIRE in making your selection.
 If you do not have an appropriate writing sample, we encourage you to write about your interest in our mission.

 Questions and inquiries about FIRE’s Summer Internship Program can be submitted to firstname.lastname@example.org.

 “The FIRE office possesses a palpable energy and dynamism that is unlike any workplace I have ever experienced.
 While I’ve learned, throughout my internship, much about civil liberties, First Amendment jurisprudence, and public advocacy, more than anything I am proud to have observed firsthand what it means to be principled.”

 “My internship at FIRE was a remarkable period of personal growth.
 Formal lectures, extended readings, and even casual conversations provided me with new arguments, both legal and philosophical, in support of free speech.
 The staff and guest speakers were resources not just for free speech issues but also for our personal goals and career aspirations.
 I left the internship with new perspectives on the First Amendment and on my own career path.”